ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/server/ongoing-tasks/queue-sink/rabbit-mq-queue-sink.markdown

 Scripts often apply two sections: a section that creates a JSON object that defines the document's structure and contents, and a second section that stores the document.

+E.g., for RabbitMQ messages of this format -
+{CODE-BLOCK: JSON}
+{
+   "Id" : 13,
+   "FirstName" : "John",
+   "LastName" : "Doe"
+}
+{CODE-BLOCK/}

+We can create this script -
 {CODE-BLOCK: javascript}
 var item = {
     Id : this.Id,